Kastoria: Byzantine monuments

-Kastoria is an important religious centre for the Greek Orthodox Church and is the seat of a metropolitan bishop.
+Kastoria is an important religious centre for the Greek Orthodox Church, and is the seat of a metropolitan bishop.
 The Metropolis of Kastoria is one of the metropolises of the New Lands in Greece, administered as part of the Church of Greece.
-Kastoria originally had 72 Byzantine and medieval churches, of which 54 have survived, including St Athanasius of Mouzaki.
+Kastoria originally had 72 Byzantine and medieval churches, of which 54 have survived; including Panagia Koumpelidiki and St Athanasius of Mouzaki.
 Some of these have been restored and provide useful insight into trends in Late Byzantine styles of architecture and fresco painting.